 This is usually a first course, but the addition of proteins can easily make it a nutritious main dish.

-At first, this might not even seem a dish.
-It’s very simple and inevitably coming from times of poverty when recycling was a must.
+At first, this might not even seem like a dish.
+It’s very simple and inevitably comes from times of poverty when recycling was a must.
 Like most dishes of the Mediterranean tradition.
 The main ingredient is stale bread cooked and made tender in a veggie broth.